kdtabuso-tip/kdtabuso-tip/README.md

 I am a 3rd year student
 My interests is travelling, singing, and computers
 My email address is qkdftabuso@tip.edu.ph
-I am using an Acer Laptop with an i5 processor
+I am currently using an Acer Laptop with an i5 processor -->
--->